 Instructions

-- Wash and rinse fine bulgur, then add to a bowl and submerge in 2cm (¾") of boiling water.
-Set aside until all the water has been absorbed.1 cup Fine bulgur, Boiling water
+- In a bowl, add fine bulgur and submerge in 2cm (¾”) of boiling water.
+Set aside for at least 20 minutes to hydrate by soaking in all the water.1 cup Fine bulgur, Boiling water

-- In a food processor add all herbs, onion, Lebanese 7 spice, salt, pepper and olive oil.
-Process until this mixture is turned into a finely chopped paste.1 teaspoon Lebanese 7 spice, 1 large Onion, ¼ cup Thyme leaves, ¼ cup Basil leaves, 2 teaspoon Salt, 1½ teaspoon Cracked black pepper, 1 tablespoon Olive Oil
+- In a food processor, add basil, thyme, Lebanese 7 spice, onion, salt, pepper, and one tablespoon of olive oil.
+Process until it has turned into a smooth but chunky paste.
+You may need to scrape the sides of the food processor a few times to make sure there are no large chunks.1 teaspoon Lebanese 7 spice, 1 large Onion, ¼ cup Thyme leaves, ¼ cup Basil leaves, 2 teaspoon Salt, 1½ teaspoon Cracked black pepper, 1 tablespoon Olive Oil

 Video